mithril-security/blindai-preview/README.md

 8afcdab8-209e-4b93-9403-f3ea2dc0c3ae
 ```

-When collaborating with the client is done, the AI company can delete their model from the server.
+When collaborating with clients is done, the AI company can delete their model from the server.

 ```py
 # AI company deletes model after use
 client_1.delete_model(MODEL_ID)
 ```

-### Client's POV
+### Client's side

 #### Running a model on confidential data

-The client connects and runs the model on the following confidential image.
+The client wants to feed their confidential data to the model while protecting it from third-party access.
+They connect and run the model on the following confidential image.

 ![](./docs/assets/positive_image.png)